MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 >[!Note]
 >You are automatically signed out of your account.

 4. Log in to your email, and copy the verification code sent to you.
-If a verification code email does not appear in your inbox [or spam], just below the verification window in the app sign-in, select **Didn't get the code?
+If a verification code email does not appear in your inbox [or spam], just below the verification window in our app sign-in, select **Didn't get the code?
 Resend now**.

 ![Verification code](media/verification_code.png)